Neural-Systems-at-UIO/webnutil/README.md

 *Known issues*: For the synthetic test dataset which has segmentations of the same size as the images used for atlas-registration, the "object counts per region" using webnutil-service and Nutil are identical and correct.
 For test datasets with segmentations larger than the images used for atlas-registration, the "object counts per region" from webnutil-service are incorrect (I manually counted for one region, results were way off).
 Something is going wrong with assigning objects to regions when atlas maps are scaled. **To be investigated.** We also known that Nutil uses a different method for assigning objects to regions. **How does Nutil assign objects to regions? - Look this up in the Nutil code**.

-## How are object areas per region calculated?
+## How are object areas (pixel_count) per region calculated?

+To correctly calculate object areas per region (and area fraction), Nutil has a feature called "area_splitting".
+This means that Nutil assigns each object pixel to its overlapping region, then calculates object pixels per region / region area (as opposed to assigning objects using the geometric center and then dividing object area /region area, which will give incorrect results when objects overlap several atlas regions).
+For webnutil-service, the intention was to implement pixel_count by the same method as Nutil with area splitting.

 **To be validated**

 ## How are area fractions calculated?

-To correctly calculate area fraction, Nutil has a feature called "area_splitting".
-This means that Nutil assigns each object pixel to its overlapping region, then calculates object pixels per region / region area (as opposed to assigning objects using the geometric center and then dividing object area /region area, which will give incorrect results when objects overlap several atlas regions).
-This was discussed with Harry Carey.
-The plan was to implement this in the same way as Nutil with area splitting.

-**To be validated.**
+In webnutil_service, area fraction = pixel_count/ region_area.
+This has been validated.